 In order to utilize the zero-touch provisioning feature, an administrator must first save a console system's configuration file on a remote server.
 The configuration file will be referenced by the setup file that will be created for zero-touch provisioning.
-For information on creating and saving a configuration file, refer to Configuration Files on page 16.
+For information on creating and saving a configuration file, see Configuration Files on page 18.